Marinara-Sauce/mun-hub-api/README.md

 ## Running Containerized
 This is the best way to run the project.
 Ensure docker and docker-compose is installed, then simply run `docker-compose up --build -d` to start the server and the database.

+# Database Migrations
+This project uses Alembic to handle database migrations.
+After making a change to the schema, you can commit it to the database with the following commands:

+`alembic revision -m "<some commit message>"`
+`alembic upgrade head`

+This command will sync all changes made to the schema with the database.